Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Technological Ascendency: +6% Research rate from +10%
- * Become the crisis: requires 3 ascension perks from 2 and requires Galactic Contender ascension perk
+ * Become the crisis: requires 3 ascension perks from 2 and requires Enigmatic Engineering perk
  * The Flesh is Weak: 6% population assembly from +10%
  * Synthetic Evolution: 6% robotic job multiplier from 10%
  * Hive World: Energy cost 11000 from 10000
  * Machine World: Energy cost 11000 from 10000
+ * Arcology Project: requires 3 Ascension perks from 2

 ### Boosts
- * Galactic Contender: Number of ascension perks required dropped to 1 from 3
- * Transcendent Learning: +1 leader level cap from +2 and +1 to starting leader skill
+ * Transcendent Learning: +1 leader level cap from +2, +1 to starting leader skill and 75% to leader leveling speed from +50%
  * Enigmatic Engineering: +4 encryption from +2 and ascension perks required dropped to 0 from 1
+ * Galactic Force Projection: +5% sublight speed
+ * Consecrate Worlds:
+  * Can now consecrate an occupied world
+  * Capitals or worlds with either Titanic Life, Atmospheric Aphrodisiac, Natural Beauty, Second Home have a 15% chance of being a Respected World, 35% chance of being a Venerated World and 50% of being a Holy world
+  * Planets with Dead God, Paradise Made, Sentinels or the Loop Temple Pilgrims' Way event have a 100% chance of being a Holy World

 ## Traditions

 ### Nerfs
  * Prosperity (Completion bonus): +3 Stability from +5
- * Expansion (a new life): +7% to population growth from +10%
+ * Expansion (a new life): +6% to population growth from +10%

 ### Boosts
  * none